Residents invited to nominate historical figures to honour West Northants history

 Residents are invited to submit nominations for the Blue Plaque Scheme, with an open application process running until 31 March 2025.
 Nominees must have:

-Nominations can be submitted by completing an online form (see below) or by emailing [email protected] to request a nomination form.
+Nominations can be submitted by completing an online form at https://www.northampton.gov.uk/xfp/form/607 or by emailing [email protected] to request a nomination form.

 A panel of historical and cultural experts, alongside community representatives, will review applications to select the 8 honourees whose plaques will be installed from September 2025, to coincide with the Histories of Northamptonshire in 100 Objects exhibition.